-From mineral springs to mud baths, these are Australia’s best natural hot soaks to put on your weekend bucket list, says Mandy McKeesick
+From mineral springs to mud baths, these are Australia’s best natural spa baths to put on your weekend bucket list, says Mandy McKeesick.

 1. Peninsula Hot Springs, Mornington Peninsula, Victoria